 When using Taler, merchant's revenue is transparent for tax collection authorities.
 Unlike cash and most digital currencies, Taler helps prevent black markets.
 Taler is not suitable for illegal activities.

-When you pay with Taler, your identity does not have to be revealed to the merchant.
-The bank, government and exchange will also never learn how you spent your electronic money.
-However, you can prove that you paid in court if necessary.
+When you pay with Taler, your identity does not have to be revealed.
+Just like payments in cash, nobody else can track how you spent your electronic money.
+However, you obtain a legally valid proof of payment.

 Taler provides protocols and reference implementations that in principle enables anybody to run their own payment infrastructure, be it individuals, organizations or whole countries.
 Since the reference implementation is a GNU package, it will always remain free software.